-Grid Layout

-This layout includes the following controls and features:
+All layouts, except Form Layout, the following controls and features are available:

-- Find and replace: This button invokes the Find and Replace in Document dialog so you can search the document or the selected chapter for a string.
-See "Finding and Replacing Character Strings" on page 108. - Print: This button invokes your system's Print dialog to print the current contents of the Details pane.
-See "Printing from the Detail Pane" on page 87. - Edit: This button invokes the Edit Chapter dialog or the Edit Document dialog, depending on what is currently selected in the Navigation pane.
-See "Editing a Chapter" on page 105 and "Editing Document Attributes" on page 94. - Refresh: This button repopulates the Detail pane with fresh data from the database. - Sorting: Click a column heading to sort by that attribute. - To perform an action on a requirement listed in the Grid layout, select the requirement and then select the desired action from the Requirements group of the Actions pane.
+- Q Find and replace: This button invokes the Find and Replace in Document dialog so you can search the document or the selected chapter for a string.
+See "Finding and Replacing Character Strings" on page 127. - Print: This button invokes your system's Print dialog to print the current contents of the Details pane.
+See "Printing from the Detail Pane" on page 104. - Edit: This button invokes the Edit Chapter dialog or the Edit Document dialog, depending on what is currently selected in the Navigation pane.
+See "Editing a Chapter" on page 124 and "Editing Document Attributes" on page 111. - Refresh: This button repopulates the Detail pane with fresh data from the database.